-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 - by 2024 for issuers in the materials and building and transportation industries.

-That said, the current ESG landscape remains heavily embedded in providing the relevant opportunities, incentives, resources, and programmes to foster an ESG landscape that is conducive to uptake by all companies.
-For example, on 11 October 2023, in conjunction with the raising of the carbon tax, the Ministry of Sustainability and the Environment and the National Environment Agency announced the eligibility criteria under the International Carbon Credit (ICC) framework which will allow carbon tax-liable companies to use eligible ICCs to offset up to 5% of their taxable emissions.
+Recent initiatives are aimed at providing the relevant opportunities, incentives, resources and programmes to foster an ESG landscape that is conducive to uptake by all companies.
+For example, on 11 October 2023, in conjunction with the raising of the carbon tax, the Ministry of Sustainability and the Environment and the National Environment Agency announced the eligibility criteria under the international carbon credit (ICC) framework which will allow carbon tax-liable companies to use eligible ICCs to offset up to 5% of their taxable emissions.
 See also questions 1.2, 1.4, 1.5, 2.2, 2.3, 5.1 and 5.2.

+Further bolstering the regulatory shift is Singapore's Budget 2024, which underscores the urgency of addressing climate change through targeted ESG measures.
+From 2025, listed companies are required to prepare sustainability reports aligned with the International Sustainability Standards Board framework, ensuring consistency and transparency in climate-related disclosures.
+The Budget also emphasised the importance of transitioning to clean energy pathways such as geothermal, hydrogen and nuclear energy, aligning with COP28 goals to triple renewable energy capacity by 2030.

+To aid companies in meeting these increasing obligations, the Budget introduced several financial support mechanisms.
+Starting 1 April 2024, the Enterprise Financing Scheme – Green will expand to support businesses adopting green solutions.
+Simultaneously, the Sustainability Reporting Grant will defray up to 30% of the costs for large companies preparing their first sustainability report; while small and medium-sized enterprises (SMEs) will receive up to 70% cost defrayment through the SME Sustainability Reporting Support Programme.

 9 Tips and traps